 You will have access to state-of-the-art laboratories and equipment, including:

 - Cell and Tissue Engineering Laboratories; five dedicated cell culture laboratories, a molecular biology facility and general purpose laboratories

 - Confocal microscopy unit incorporating two confocal microscopes, enabling advanced 3D imaging of living cells

 You will be able to follow each lecture online via audio recordings and slide/whiteboard content.
-All written assignments are submitted through the blackboard system and poster and oral presentations assessed through SKYPE/webcam system.
+All written assignments are submitted through the online system and poster and oral presentations assessed through SKYPE/webcam system.
 You are encouraged to interact with teaching staff and other students in online discussion forums, join group activities and be part of the student community.

 - The Scientific Basis of GI Diseases

 - Neurogastroenterology: Advanced Functional GI Diseases

 - Paediatric and Adolescent GI, Liver and Nutritional Diseases, including GI Infections

 To find out more, visit the Centre for Immunobiology pages of the Blizard website.